Superformula/cloud-backend-test/README.md

 ### Paging

 The 'users' query returns an extra parameters named "lastEvaluatedKey".
-This parameter must by combined with the 'Limit' one to use paging functionality.
+This parameter must be combined with the 'Limit' one to use paging functionality.
-Receiving an non null value in "lastEvaluatedKey", means that there are more items matching to the executed serach query.
+Receiving a non-null value in "lastEvaluatedKey", means that more items are matching the executed search query.
 This must be included on the following query execution to receive the next item list page.

 ## Prerequisites